 By on January 16, 2017

 Filemon “Phil” Carrillo litigates state and federal franchise laws, intellectual property rights, unfair competition, and other complex business issues.

-Phil has extensive experience with complex business issues, and has represented clients before state and federal courts, state agencies, and administrative appellate bodies.
+Phil is a commercial litigator and concentrates his practice on representing franchisors, distributors and manufacturers in state and federal courts and arbitration.
+He represents a broad range of clients from established multinational franchisors to emerging franchise systems, manufacturers, wholesalers, distributors, and individuals in complex business disputes.
 In his practice, he has handled contract disputes, domestic and international trademark infringement issues, franchise development disputes, defamation claims, wage and employment cases, fraud claims, and commercial lease disputes.

 - Editor-in-Chief, The Federal Circuit Bar Journal, Volume 25